Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Methods

+\paragraph{Complexity and scalability.} Each optimization step has complexity $O(m^3 c^2 + cmn^2)$, where $c$ is the number of classes, $m$ is the number of filters, and $n$ is the dimensionality of the data (Appendix~\ref{apd:complexity}).
+The most expensive computations depend on the feature space dimension $m$, which is typically small.
+A scaling analysis on synthetic data showed that SQFA can learn up to 500 filters, and handle data with up to 20,000 dimensions on a consumer laptop over a few minutes (Appendix~\ref{apd:scaling}).
+SQFA was among the fastest methods to train in our analyses, usually converging in a few seconds (Appendix~\ref{apd:training_times}).

-Fisher-Rao distances are invariant to invertible linear transformations of the data, implying that learned filters are unique only up to the subspace they span.
-When regularization is used, however, the invariance no longer holds, and obtained filters are more consistent (see Appendix~\ref{apd:regularization}).
+\paragraph{Invariance.} The Fisher-Rao distance and the Calvo-Oller bound are invariant to invertible linear transformations.
+This implies that learned filters are unique only up to the subspace they span (Appendix~\ref{apd:regularization}).
+When regularization is used, however, the invariance no longer holds.
+This has some consequences for learning.
+First, in the absence of regularization the unit norm constraint does not affect the objective, but in the presence of regularization the constraint is needed to prevent the norm of the filters from growing indefinitely.
+Second, in the absence of regularization the learned filters vary considerably across initializations, but they become consistent when regularization is used.
+See Appendix~\ref{apd:regularization} for further discussion.

+We also note that the filters are not rank-ordered by their usefulness for classification.
 To obtain filters rank-ordered by usefulness, the filters can be learned sequentially in pairs: two filters are learned first, then this pair can be fixed and two more can be learned, and so on.
 The resulting filter pairs are ordered by how well they separate the classes.